ErikOSorensen/mmtalent/README.md

 The analysis is written in R, relying on the `targets` for automation, and `renv` for controlling the version of packages.
 The exact version used of each included package is documented in the `renv.lock` file managed by the `renv` package.
+For bootstrapping the `renv.lock` specified packages, the latest run
+used:

+- `R`, version 4.4.2 on Windows 11.
+- `renv`, version 1.1.4.

 # 2.2 Controlled Randomness